lloc/Multisite-Language-Switcher/README.md

 *  optionally you can place the code `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>` directly in your theme files

 Review the [Multisite Language Switcher Website](http://msls.co/) for more information.

-## License

-Multisite Language Switcher is Open Source and, to be more precise, is distributed under [GNU General Public License Version 2](http://www.gnu.org/licenses/gpl-2.0.html).
-This means that the plugin can also be used in a commercial surrounding.